surirohit/multi-camera-deeptam/README.md

 __Example:__

-Download the AirSim dataset from [here](https://polybox.ethz.ch/index.php/s/Kpp7Nfa0AbCq8e1) and copy it into the `resources/data` directory.
-(NOTE: The name of the directory should be `airsim`.)
+* Download the AirSim dataset from [here](https://polybox.ethz.ch/index.php/s/Kpp7Nfa0AbCq8e1) and copy it into the `resources/data` directory.
+Ensure that the name of the directory is `airsim`.

-To run DeepTAM with a multi camera setup, run:
+* To run DeepTAM with a multi camera setup, run:
 ```bash
 cd scripts
 # run the python script